 Administrative processing may be required of an applicant for a variety of reasons: a "hit" during a name check; being a national of certain countries; studying/researching a field on the Technology Alert List (TAL); or based on the "intuition" of the interviewing consular.

-Georgia Tech and the Office of International Education are not able to assist with any process expeditions.
+Georgia Tech and the Office of International Education are not able to assist with any requests for consular posts to expedite the administrative processing of a visa application.
 Administrative processing can take anywhere from 2 weeks to several months.

 Name check: every applicant for a visa must undergo a name check through the Consolidated Consular Database (CCD).
 If the applicant's name matches a name in the database noted as a "problem," administrative processing may be required.